canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 We can see immediately that our virtual machine is not fully up-to-date, with 16 software updates that can be applied, and 103 additional security updates (available with ESM-Infra).
-Let's first see which software updates we can apply by running the following command:
+Let's first see which software updates we can apply by running the command that was suggested in the output:

 .. code-block:: bash

    $ apt list --upgradable

-This will show us a list of all the packages with available updates, the current version, and the version we can upgrade to (once again truncated for brevity):
+This will show us a list of all the packages with available updates, the current version, and the version we can upgrade to:

 .. code-block:: bash